kurapica/PLoop/System/Web/README.md

 			self.Data = DB.LoadFromID( id )
 		end

-3. HeadGenerated : In the phase, we could convert the cookie datas to response head, check the changes after **GenerateHead** phase and etc. In the [PLoop_Nginx][], the save cookie handler could be :
+3. HeadGenerated : In the phase, we could convert the cookie datas to response head, check the changes after **GenerateHead** phase and etc. In the [NgxLua][], the save cookie handler could be :

 		-- Write cookie to response
 		-- Using Auto anonymous class of interface to create the handler